sunpaq/monkc/README.md

 		debug_logt(nameofc(class), "load called\n");
 		#include "Flyable.p" ---> protocol itself is just a header file

+		//DO NOT WRITE THEM BY HAND!
+		//YOU CAN COPY ALL THE METHODS DECLEARED IN HEADER FILE
+		//AND CHANGE "method->binding"
 		binding(Bird, Bird*, initWithType, int type);
 		binding(Bird, void, bye, xxx);
 		binding(Bird, void, fly, xxx);